$R(5,5)\le 46$: Abstract

 \section{Abstract}

 We prove that the Ramsey number $R(5,5)$ is less than or equal to~$46$.
 The proof uses a combination of linear programming and checking a large number of cases by computer.
-All of the computations were independently replicated.
+All of the computational parts of the proof were independently implemented by both authors, with consistent results.